-YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles, Amid Ad Pullback
+YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles Amid Ad Pullback

 "Your platform is very sophisticated at predicting what will keep an individual clicking and watching more videos," Twitter user Tay Zonday wrote in response to YouTube's statement.
 "It tracks more than 1,000 data points on each person.
 That same AI can be deployed to expose, purge and report bad actors.
 Blaming content is knee-jerk and imperfect."

 Others called for YouTube to track offenders and report them to the police.
 Critics have also said the issues Watson raised are ones that YouTube and its community have been working for years to address.
-And after Watson called out others for their impropriety, his own character has also been questioned.
+And after Watson called out others for their impropriety, his own character also has been questioned.

 Watson published his attack on YouTube on a relatively new account — but his critics soon found an older account, where he had posted videos about picking up women, including a segment in which he yells out of a car window to a backpack-wearing girl or young woman on the sidewalk, "Hi.
 Interested in shooting an adult video?"